rsingla92/kidneyUS/index.md

 Each annotated image additionally comes with labels for the view type and kidney type (native or transplant).

+### Repository Structure

+The repository itself is laid out as per follows:

+* The top level directory includes the `requirements.txt`, README, and a CSV file on transducer properties.
+This CSV contains, where possible, information on a per-image basis on the make and model of the ultrasound machine, the transducer used, the physical resolution and transducer frequency.
+* `/src/` includes the scripts used to evaluation segmentation results.
+  * `/src/tools/` contains utility scripts to perform image manipulation, calculate distributions, etc.
+  * `/src/echotools/` contains scripts used to process the DICOM images originally obtained.
+Note that only .PNG files are shared.
+These files are provided as reference.
+  * `/src/annotation_analysis/` conatins utility scripts for evaluating the manual annotations provided by sonographers and calculate variance statistics on such annotations.
+* `/labels/` contains the CSV files generated from the VGG Image Annotator for all images.
+Each CSV record includes the filename, file size, atributes on quality, the view type, and any brief comments provided by the sonographer.
+It also includes the coordinates for each polygon corresponding to each different annotation region.

+### Data Structure

+The data structure is provided as folder of PNG images.
+Each file corresponds to a randomly sampled image from a unique patient.
+No more than one image is from the same patient.
+Access to data requires registration.

 ### License
 The data and code that are made available are under the CC BY-NC-SA license.
 Data may not be used for commercial purposes.
 Due to accessibility and privacy terms, registration is required for manual verification prior to the release of data.